8 Reasons Why You Shouldn’t Buy Engagement Rings From Chain Jewellery Stores

 Forcing incorrect stone sizes in pre-made mounts

 Contrast this to how we craft our rings.
 Below is an image of a wedding band with melee diamonds.
-Notice how the diamonds sit flush on the ring and each small prong supports two diamonds on each side.
+Notice how the diamonds sit flush on the ring, and each small prong supports two diamonds on each side.

 Well crafted ring from Four Words